 General Outpatient (Major Rotation completed by all fellows): All fellows will complete this rotation.
-This rotation takes place in the Outpatient Mental Health Clinic and may also include at least one day per week at a mental health triage clinic at Sewell's Point Outpatient Clinic.
-Fellows will perform assessments and provide therapy to Active Duty patients presenting with a variety of issues.
-The rotation emphasizes developing the fellow's ability to make clinical decisions with regard to military fitness; for example, fitness or suitability for continued service, ability to deploy, or ability to handle weapons.
+This rotation takes place in the Outpatient Mental Health Clinic and may also include at least one day per week in the Emergency Room Direct Access clinic.
+Fellows will perform assessments and provide therapy to active-duty patients presenting with a variety of issues.
+The rotation emphasizes developing the fellow's ability to make clinical decisions regarding military fitness; for example, fitness or suitability for continued service, ability to deploy, or ability to handle weapons.
 The fellow will gain familiarity and comfort in communicating with patients' commands and with other medical providers.
 The fellow will also military-specific procedures and associated documentation, such as medical boards and administrative separations.
 As noted above, assuming supervisor availability and agreement of primary supervisor, fellows may elect during this rotation to see some cases outside of their specialty track, such as child or health cases.